 2:45 pm - 3:00 pmLocation / Room: Exhibitor Floor

 - Open Sessions

-Be sure to have your badge scanned with participating exhibitors.
-Past prizes have included Kindles, Bose headphones, gift cards, iPads, iPods and more! *Must be present to win.3:00 pmEmployer Data Breach Liability: The Employee as a Threat VectorLearn 6 big decisions organizations must make in response to insider threatFounder, Herrin Health Law, P.C.Registration Level:
+Be sure to have your badge scanned with participating exhibitors throughout the day.
+Past prizes have included Kindles, Bose wireless headphones, gift cards, iPads, drones, and more! *Must be present to win.3:00 pmEmployer Data Breach Liability: The Employee as a Threat VectorLearn 6 big decisions organizations must make in response to insider threatFounder, Herrin Health Law, P.C.Registration Level:

 3:00 pm - 3:45 pmLocation / Room: Sage